NASA’s next space telescope could have a liquid lens and be 100x larger than Webb

 An illustration showing the final stage of a possible future giant telescope being created in space using fluids.

-An illustration showing the final stage of a possible future giant telescope being created in space using fluids.
+An illustration showing the final stage of a possible giant telescope being created in space using fluids.
 Studio Ella Maru

-NASA is always searching for new ways to extend its ability to into the outer reaches of the and, in its latest series of experiments, it’s exploring a method that could enable it to build telescopes ten—or even 100—times larger than the James Webb Space Telescope (JWST).
+NASA is always searching for new ways to extend its ability to see into the outer reaches of the universe and, in its latest series of experiments, it’s exploring a method that could enable it to build telescopes ten—or even 100—times larger than the James Webb Space Telescope (JWST).
 Here are the exciting details.

 Size is everything